-INCLUDING SDP CANDIDATES in the GENERAL ELECTIONS of 1983 and 1987
+SECTION TWO: SDP CANDIDATES in the GENERAL ELECTIONS of 1983 and 1987

-The compilation of this Index has presented perhaps the least difficulty of all the regions of Britain.
-The number of constituencies concerned is quite small and many have retained the same name over a long period and are readily identifiable as geographic and historic locations.
+The compilation of this Index has presented perhaps the least difficulty of all the regions of Great Britain and Northern Ireland.
+The number of constituencies concerned is small and many have retained the same name over a long period and are readily identifiable as geographic and historic locations.
 The Devon & Cornwall Region of course has been traditionally a bastion of Liberal/Liberal Democrat strength, even in the darkest days of party fortunes.
 Virtually every constituency has been fought consistently over the period.
 None has been left uncontested for more than two or three elections in succession.
 Many party MPs held their seats over several General Elections and numerous candidates have stood in the same constituency on multiple occasions.
-Perhaps in no other region of Britain have so many party candidates been personalities in their own right, a factor which has greatly assisted the business of assembling biographical details.
-Some have been memorable characters indeed starting with the very first page of the Index.
-As a result there are several extended entries.
+Perhaps in no other region of Britain have so many party candidates been notable figures and outstanding personalities, factors which have greatly assisted the business of assembling biographical details.
+Memorable characters indeed appear on the very first page of the Index.
+There are several extended entries.
 Cross-checking of candidates with Indices for other regions has been necessary in a score or so instances.
-Several candidates have contested parliamentary elections in two or more regions.
+Several candidates listed have contested parliamentary elections in two or more regions.